sebas77/Svelto.ECS.Examples.Boids/README.md

 **Download and run:**

 as usual this repository use submodules.
 Do not download them recursively.
+I used Unity 2018.3 to run it.

 ScreenShot
 ----------